mcallisto/tessella/README.md

 The lowest node is always at coordinates `(0.0, 0.0)` and the second lowest at `(1.0, 0.0)`.

-On top of the edges layer, the following are the possible optional additions:
+On top of the edge layer, the following optional additions are possible:
 * node labels
 > ![(⬟².10)_label](docs/(⬟².10)_label.svg)
 * perimeter polygon